gvwilson/sensibleadventures/bookster/bookster.md

 done.
 Then they would start the research he had come to do in the first place.
 Where had each book come from?
 Who had drawn each map, signed each contract, scribbled notes in the margins of each yellowed tax receipt?
-And what light could they cast on the centuries immediately following the fall of the Pilots?
+And what light could they cast on the dark centuries following the Pilots' civil war and disappearance, when heroes did battle with monsters only to turn into monsters themselves?
 "Everything that has happened since has been footnotes to that time," Razi had explained the first day Erileine started work for him.
 "If we would truly understand who we are, *la*, we must first understand those years."

 He reached for a small volume bound in faded red leather and set it in front of Erileine.  "*Unprofitable Speculations*," she haltingly read